lzl124631x/algorithm/graph/eulerian-path.md

-# Euler Path
+# Eulerian Path

-An Euler path is a path visiting every edge exactly once.
+An Eulerian path is a path visiting every edge exactly once.

-Any connected directed graph where all nodes have equal in-degree and out-degree has an Euler circuit \(an Euler path ending where it started.\)
+Any connected directed graph where all nodes have equal in-degree and out-degree has an Eulerian circuit \(an Eulerian path ending where it started.\)

 ## Hierholzer’s Algorithm